alosie/gcp-devops-project/readme.md

-# This is a repo for new GCP DevOps Project
+# Docker flask application

+- This application is written in application
+- It shal be deployed in GKE